 Need advice?
 Ask us a question.

 For 40 years, we have been pioneering research in early life science with our passionate team of 400 scientists and experts.
-Our research has enabled us to develop our patented formulation Aptamil First Infant Milk, which is a nutritionally complete formula suitable from birth onwards, for bottlefed babies or if you are combination feeding.
+Our research has enabled us to develop our patented formulation Aptamil First Infant Milk.
+This milk is a nutritionally complete formula suitable from birth onward, for bottlefed babies or for combination feeding.

 Aptamil First Milk 800g powder is Halaal approved but is not suitable for a vegetarian or vegan diet